 A dynamic link with Revit and ARCHICAD drastically simplifies the architect’s workflow by retrieving all of the BIM information from the source software, and automatically replacing the basic billboards with Twinmotion 3D animated objects.
 Users can make changes to the model or materials in the source software, and see those changes immediately in Twinmotion.

 The simplicity of the interface means that architects can get high-quality results very quickly, and with a low investment in learning.
 However, if they want to take their designs further into more complex simulations and visualizations, they were previously stuck.

 At this year’s Autodesk University held in Las Vegas (November 19–21, 2018), Twinmotion demonstrated a technology preview of a bridge to UE4, an initiative they’d first announced at SIGGRAPH 2017.
-The bridge will enable architects to use Twinmotion as a quick prototyping tool, and then continue working on their designs in Unreal Engine or Unreal Studio, moving beyond the limits of Twinmotion.
+The bridge will enable architects to use Twinmotion as a quick prototyping tool, and then continue working on their designs in Unreal Engine, moving beyond the limits of Twinmotion.

 Unique in Twinmotion’s market space, this feature removes the frustrating “black-box” nature of competitive solutions, which blocks users from moving beyond the restricted range of features provided in the software.
 With the whole universe of possibilities of Unreal Engine to explore, Twinmotion customers can now truly differentiate their interactive or VR experience.

 “Having Unreal running on the back is an amazing plus,” says Krasemann.
 “Users will have access to options that Twinmotion doesn’t have, such as baking lights or adding interactions, such as an opening door,” says Krasemann.
 “They can tell a different story inside Unreal.”